cloud-elements/devportal/docs/guides/elements/hooks.md

 # Custom Hooks

-{% include workflow.html displayNames="Info,Authentication,Configuration,Parameters,Hooks,Events,Bulk,Resources" links="define-info.html,auth.html,config.html,config.html#set-up-parameters,hooks.html,events.html,bulk.html,resources.html" active="Hooks"%}
+{% include workflow.html displayNames="Info,Authentication,Config & Parameters,Hooks,Events,Resources" links="define-info.html,auth.html,config.html,hooks.html,events.html,resources.html" active="Hooks"%}

 Hooks enable you to execute custom Javascript before an API request (pre-request hook) and after the API provider sends a response (post-response hook).
 You can use two types of hooks when you create an element: global hooks and resource hooks.
 Global hooks happen on every request or response, while resource hooks happen only on requests to and responses from specific endpoints.